Baaj Nwaavjo I'tah Kukveni – Ancestral Footprints of the Grand Canyon National Monument: National monument designation

 Congressman Raúl Grijalva and Senator Kyrsten Sinema called for the creation of the monument and introduced bills to do so in July 2023.
 Secretary of the Interior Deb Haaland visited the Grand Canyon with Grijalva and Sinema's staff in May.

 President Joe Biden visited Arizona on August 8, 2023 and issued a proclamation establishing the monument near Red Butte in its southern portion.
 Event attendees included Grijalva, Sinema, Haaland, Arizona Governor Katie Hobbs, Arizona Secretary of State Adrian Fontes, Deputy Secretary of Agriculture Xochitl Torres Small, Congressman Greg Stanton, and tribal representatives.
 It was Biden's fifth national monument designation, coming just two weeks after that of Emmett Till and Mamie Till-Mobley National Monument.
 Similar to the nearby Avi Kwa Ame National Monument in Nevada, the monument will include tribal leaders in its management.
 The act is part of President Biden's 30 by 30 conservation goals.

 The designation permanently prevents new mining claims within the monument, though there are over 3,000 pre-existing leases that could still be developed.
 The Pinyon Plain Mine near Tusayan, which started development before the 2012 moratorium, began operations in December 2023.
 Uranium mining companies and some Republicans opposed the monument designation.

 Management of the monument will be in cooperation with Tribal nations, including a monument commission made up of Tribal leaders and an advisory committee with a variety of stakeholders.

 In February 2024, legislative Republicans in Arizona filed a lawsuit challenging the monument, alleging that it is too large and will unduly limit mining and ranching.
-A federal judge rejected the case and ruled that the plaintiffs lacked standing to sue in January 2025.
+A federal judge rejected the case and ruled that the plaintiffs lacked standing to sue in January 2025, a decision upheld by the federal appeals court in March 2026.